KangningZhang/DeepCaImX/README.md

 #### Note: Every package can be installed in a few minutes.

 ## Training dataset preparing
-#### We highly recommend to use NAOMi method for generating simulated training and testing dataset.
-Please check the code in the folder "Simulated Dataset Generator/NAOMi".
-We high recommand you create your own dataset according to your experiment settings, because the specific DeepCaImX model owns a critical requirement on the types of dataset.
-The principle of data with ground truth generation are as follows:
+#### We highly recommend using the NAOMi method for generating simulated training datasets.
+Please refer to the code in the “Simulated Dataset Generator/NAOMi” folder.
+As a supervised learning approach, the closer the properties of the training dataset are to the real experimental data, the higher the performance of DeepCalmX.
+Thus we strongly advise setting the parameters in the NAOMi appropriately so the generated videos are tailored to the experimental conditions.
+The principles for generating data with ground truth are as follow:
-#### 1. Settings of calcium imaging depth in NAOMi code is very important.
-Please follow your experiment situation.
-Besides, the signal-to-background ratio is also important.
-Please feel free to tune the factor of the spike intensity in the NAOMi code to match your experiment situations.
+#### 1. The settings for calcium imaging depth in the NAOMi code are important.
+Please adjust them according to your experimental conditions.
+Additionally, the signal-to-background ratio is important.
+Please you tune the spike intensity factor in the NAOMi code to match your experimental situations.
-#### 2. In our project, the generation of denoise, background-suppressed data should merely keep the traces activity of soma in the temporal information (i.e, no background and dentrite activity included), then run the scanning section in the NAOMi code.
-This output will give you the ground truth of denoised, background-suppressed data.
+#### 2. In our project, the generation of denoised, background-suppressed data should retain only the trace activity of the soma in the temporal information (i.e., excluding background and dendrite activity).
+After this, run the scanning section in the NAOMi code.
+This output will provide you with the ground truth of denoised, background-suppressed data.
-#### 3. In this paper, the input of DeepCaImX (which is the raw recordings) should be normalized to 0~1, the denoised BG-suppressed ground truth should be normalized based on the factors of the normalization from the raw recordings.
+#### 3. The input to DeepCaImX (i.e., the raw recordings) should be normalized to a range of 0 to 1.
+The denoised, background-suppressed ground truth should be normalized using the same factors applied to the raw recordings.
-#### 4. The order of the ROIs segmentation ground truth should critically obey the order when each indivial neuron first appears, since DeepCaImX is a multi-class segmentation.
+#### 4. The order of the ROIs segmentation ground truth must strictly follow the sequence in which each individual neuron first appears, as DeepCaImX performs multi-class segmentation.
-#### 5. The ground truth of the neuron activity traces should not contain any baseline, and merely represent the activity of soma.
+#### 5. The ground truth of the neuron activity traces should exclude any baseline and solely represent the activity of the soma.
-#### Note: more operations for generator code can be found in the section of Dataset generator (NAOMi Version).
+#### Note: More details of the generator code can be found in the “Dataset Generator (NAOMi Version)” section.

 ## Run DeepCaImX
 #### 1. Mini-version demo